timKraeuter/ICGT-2023/artifacts/benchmark/README.md

-Regenerate groove graph grammars with the following command (java 11 needs to be installed):
+Groove graph grammars were generated with the following command (java 11 needs to be installed):
 ```bash
     java -jar ruleGenerator-1.jar models/e001.bpmn ./
 ```